How much do I want to spend?

-This determines brightness and size of the scope.
+This determines brightness of the image and size of the scope.
 For viewing distance objects from your deck, a 80mm or 100mm is going to be what you want.
-For hunting or bird watching, you may want to consider something in the 60mm range to save space and size.
+For hunting or bird watching, you may want to consider something in the 60mm range for better portability.